10maurycy10/10maurycy10.github.io/content/projects/trap_bots/index.md

 Remove any page numbers, headings, copyright notices and similar.

 If your texts are somewhat short (less then 3000 words), change the "`context_length`" variable in process.py to 1.
-This results in less repetitive text, but for longer bodies of text, setting it to "2" produces a more coherent results.
+This results in less repetitive text, but for longer bodies of text, setting it to "2" produces more coherent results.

 With the text prepared, run the [python script](/projects/trap_bots/process.py):